Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Increasing prices is however the easiest and cheapest way of increasing margin

 Cost control as a means to increasing profit is a good way of keeping prices low but still increasing margins. ==Viktigt att vara effektiv med kostnader man har==
+- ex Southwest used only one plane to keep maintenance low
+- However, cost management in ex people knowledge companies are hard because the largest cost is sala